DeepCloth: Neural Garment Representation for Shape and Style Editing: Garment Shape-Style Editing

-We introduce \InferNet to finish this task.
-In our garment inference module, in order to balance the different input branches (one branch for garment mesh and one for human information), we replace the input human pose and shape information with the corresponding human mesh.
-For a given garment mesh $\mathcal{V}_g$ and the corresponding human model mesh $\mathcal{V}_h$, our goal is to generate the corresponding garment parameters $s_g$.
-The basic structure of \InferNet contains a two-branch PointNet-based encoders $E_I^h(\mathcal{V}_h)=z_I^h$ and $E_I^g(\mathcal{V}_g)=z_I^g$, separately encode the input randomly posed human mesh and garment mesh to hidden space vectors.
-And we perform a fully-connected operator $\mathcal{F}$ for extracting features from $z_I^h$ and $z_I^g$ as $\mathcal{F}(z_I^h,z_I^g)=z_I$.
-The loss is then introduced to constraint the output feature $z_I$ to have less deviation with the vector $z_g$ encoding the shape parameters (see Sect.~\ref{subsec:garment_param}):
+As mentioned in Sect~\ref{subsec:garment_param}, we determine the PCA subspace from the garment representation latent space, which serves as a more compact and semantic encoding of garment style variation than the original latent space.
+Therefore, we can perform garment shape and style transition and editing by shifting the PCA space vectors.

-After the extraction of the shape parameters by \InferNet, we can perform shape editing by the following steps: (1) mapping the shape parameters to the same PCA subspace calculated in Sect.~\ref{subsec:garment_param} as $s_I=PCA^g(z_I)$, (2) edit some dimensions of shape parameters $s_I$ as $s_I'$, (3) obtain the vector $z_I'=PCA^{-1}(s_I')$, (4) feed $z_I'$ into garment animation network \AnimNet in Sect.~\ref{subsec:garment_anim} to generate results with edited garment shape.
-The results are shown in Fig.~\ref{fig:exp_infer}.
+Take the garment reconstruction procedure as an example.
+Given garment 3D scans and human models, with the garment shape parameters solved by \InferNet, we can perform shape editing by the following steps: (1) mapping the shape parameters to the same PCA subspace calculated in Sect.~\ref{subsec:garment_param} as $s_I=PCA^g(z_I)$, (2) editing some dimensions of shape parameters $s_I$ as $s_I'$, (3) obtaining the vector $z_I'=PCA^{-1}(s_I')$, and (4) recovering a new garment shape from $z_I'$.

-As the PointNet~\cite{PointNet_Qi_2017_CVPR} based encoder structure does not rely on the topology or vertex numbers of the input garments, we can extract the garment shape parameters from garment meshes with any 3D input, and generate the animation results, similar to the method mentioned above, with another human pose sequence.
-The results are shown in Fig.~\ref{fig:exp_infer}.
+After the garment editing step, the new garment can then be fed to our \AnimNet for garment animation, so that dynamic garment shape editing can be applied to the given pose sequences.
+The results are shown in Fig.~\ref{fig:teaser}(c)(d)(e) and Fig.~\ref{fig:exp_infer}(b).

+To show the necessity of PCA for garment editing, we perform an ablation study for editing the garment parameters in two ways: (1) editing one dimension each time in PCA space, and (2) editing one dimension each time in the original latent space vector, with the relative parameter shift degree.
+As shown in Fig.~\ref{fig:major1_PCA}, we can perform convenient and semantic garment editing by shifting different dimensions in PCA space, while such editing can hardly be performed by editing in the original latent space.
+This is because the PCA operation encodes the original garment shape space in a more compact form and extracts the semantic style patterns.